Quick Start - Understanding Your First Event in 5 Minutes¶

 🚫 Common Mistakes¶

-Why: TD indicates early-cycle conditions, not entry.
-IGN typically provides momentum breakout confirmation.
+Context: TD indicates early-cycle conditions are developing.
+IGN provides momentum confirmation.

 Mistake #2: Not Using "Once Per Bar Close" for Alerts¶